noi-techpark/infrastructure-v2/README.md

 other fields are available on the [man page](https://mosquitto.org/man/mosquitto-conf-5.html).

-in the cloud the mosquitto deployment has to be managed as `stateful set` to claim a volume where to write the database needed by mosquitto to create a persistent instance.
+In the cloud the mosquitto deployment has to be managed as `stateful set` to claim a volume where to write the database needed by mosquitto to create a persistent instance.

 ## MQTT Message ACK